All Episodes

 The next paragraph of the AP story.

-And they might even help Romney win the White House this fall, but they operate largely beyond his control.
+These forces propelled the GOP to big wins in 2010, and they might even help Romney win the White House this fall, but they operate largely beyond his control, sometimes igniting brush fires and pulling his campaign off message.

-Even more troubling for the Republican Party in future elections is that these fiery conservatives seem to be turning off many Hispanic voters, the fastest growing segment of the American electorate.
+Even more troubling for the Republican Party in future elections is that these fiery conservatives seem to be turning off many Hispanic voters, the fastest-growing segment of the American electorate.

-The challenge facing GOP leaders as they hold their nominating convention to look to the future, trying to win elections and push their agenda through Congress by harnessing the energy of these conservatives without letting that energy turn on them.
+The challenge facing GOP leaders as they hold their nominating convention to look to the future, trying to win elections and push their agenda through Congress by harnessing the energy of these conservatives without letting that energy turn on them and without letting it put the party badly out of step with a nation that's rapidly becoming less white.

 And so you see, according to the AP, when you boil it all down, the biggest problem with the Republican Party is its whiteness.

-And dammit, they're the reason the Republicans win.
+They are racist, anti-women, anti-Hispanic, and damn it, they're the reason the Republicans win.

 And so we got to get rid of them.

-The AP wants us gone, the Democrat Party wants us gone, and the Republican establishment doesn't want the hassle of dealing with this.
+And the Republican establishment doesn't want the hassle of dealing with this.

 In Romney, the convention goers in Tampa are nominating a former corporate executive who fits somewhat uneasily in the party's decades-long rightward shift, which manifests itself most clearly in Congress.

-Republican lawmakers' adamant opposition to tax increases even on the wealthiest families, writes the AP.
+Republican lawmakers' adamant opposition to tax increases, even on the wealthiest families, writes the AP, puts them at odds with most Americans.

-You see, most Americans want to raise taxes on themselves and on their grandparents and on everybody else, including the rich.
+see most Americans want to raise taxes on themselves and on their grandparents and on everybody else, including the rich.

 But these white conservatives want the government to have less money and be smaller and don't want any Democrats around.